 | Agile adaptability | ◎ | ○ | ○ | ◎ |

-While the Philippines has the smallest time difference at just 1 hour, the limited availability of Japanese-speaking talent remains a challenge.
-Vietnam offers an abundance of Japanese-speaking personnel and tends to be cost-effective, though it has seen a sharp rise in unit costs in recent years.
-Thailand's strengths lie in its strong affinity with horenso culture, well-balanced English proficiency, and the fact that operations can often be managed without a bridge SE.
+The Philippines has the smallest time difference at just 1 hour, but the limited availability of Japanese-speaking talent remains a challenge.
+Vietnam offers an abundance of Japanese-speaking talent and relatively low costs, though it has seen a sharp rise in unit rates in recent years.
+Thailand strikes a good balance between affinity with Hou-Ren-Sou culture and English proficiency, and is often able to operate without a bridge SE.

 | Risk Item | Thailand | Vietnam | Philippines | India |